syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/visual-customization.md

 ---
 layout: post
-title: Visual appearence customization of SfMaskedEdit control for Xamarin.Forms Platform
+title: Visual customization of Syncfusion MaskedEdit for Xamarin.Forms
 description: Learn how to customize the visual appearence of SfMaskedEdit control
 platform: Xamarin
 control: SfMaskedEdit